foxhound87/mobx-react-form/docs/fields/defining-flat-fields/separated-properties.md

 new Form({ fields, validators, ... });
 ```

-> Read more about how to [Enable Vanilla Javascript Validation Functions (VJF)](../../validation/modes/vjf-enable.md)
+> Read more about how to [Setup Vanilla Javascript Validation Functions (VJF)](../../validation/plugins/VJF/setup.md)

 ### Using Declarative Validation Rules (DVR)